Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Does its voter have more votes or power than any other voter: ?

-3. Two candidates can't reach the 50% + 1 vote finish line: True, False,
+3. Only one candidate can reach a 50% + 1 vote finish line: True, False,

 Single Transferable Vote Elects Several Reps